wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WPMS in RTL, remove extra "float:right;" in admin tabs for correct display of subsites
 * Change: code improvement, Admin page, move all Javascript code a to dedicated file
 * Change: Toolbar, removed "Shortlink" setting, added "View Link" setting
+* Change: make use of add_theme_support() to bump frontend page content to the correct offset according to Toolbar height setting

 = 0.29.0. =